pedroesli/pedroesli.github.io/aboutme.md

 If you are asking why that lightbulb is not on it's because my icon pack didn't have one.
 Any ways, my talents are:
 - Writing complex paragraphs that only intelligent intellectuals of the high society can understand.
 - Problem solving.
 Might take me a life time to solve it, **but** I wont  give up.
 - Creativity.
-Might take me a life time to create something new, **but** haha no...just kidding.
+I enjoy trying to come up with new ideas and trying to implement them.

 #### Do I utilize those talents? ![pencil](/img/pencil.png)
 Yes, everyday and all the time in my life.
 Here's an [example](/index.html), haha yes I applied all of my talents ![lightbulb](/img/lightbulb.png) into making this wonderful website.
 If you asked me how I made it, credits goes to this framework: [jekyll](https://jekyllrb.com/).
 Pedro why not use WordPress?
 My response: "I don't like WordPress".
 Why?
 If you are a developer and wants to make/modify your websites template you are going to have a harder time figuring out how to make things rather than actually focusing on your site.
 Ok I may have shifted away from the question but now you may have discovered a new blog framework.